 For nearly 100 years, the Near East Foundation has pioneered innovative solutions to social and economic development challenges impacting communities throughout the Middle East and Africa.

-Headquartered on the campus of our strategic partner Syracuse University, NEF is an operational non-governmental organization (NGO) with current programs in eight countries: Armenia, Jordan, Lebanon, Mali, Morocco, Palestine, Senegal, and Sudan.
+Headquartered in Syracuse, NY, and engaged in a strategic partnership with Syracuse University, NEF is an operational non-governmental organization (NGO) with current programs in nine countries: Armenia, Jordan, Lebanon, Mali, Morocco, Palestine, Senegal, Sudan, and Syria.

 In these countries and throughout the region, we work with local partners to directly improve the lives of tens of thousands of vulnerable people each year through initiatives in sustainable agriculture, microenterprise development, women’s empowerment, civic education, and peacebuilding.

 Basic knowledge is essential to full participation in civic and economic life.
 Without it, urban and rural poor alike have little prospect of taking advantage of new opportunities for employment and self-improvement.
 Their poverty and vulnerability to exploitation persists—often while society around them prospers.
 NEF education, literacy, and job training programs offer access to the basic knowledge needed to pursue civic and economic opportunities.
 In addition, NEF training on communication, negotiation, and conflict management and resolution support peacebuilding efforts in communities affected by conflict.